Recap: Buffy the Vampire Slayer S4 E8 "Pangs"

 - Spike derides the idea of apologising to the Chumash, but quickly changes his mind once they start shooting him full of arrows.

 - Angel says he's not here for personal reasons, then gets jealous when he sees Buffy talking to Riley.

 - Buffy is telling Willow that even the thought of killing Hus is making her feel bad, only to (yet again) interrupt this touching speech to discuss the cooking arrangements.

-- Buffy gets up Giles for not having a ricer, then admits she doesn't even know what one is.
+- Buffy berates Giles for not having a ricer, then admits she doesn't even know what one is.

 - I'm Standing Right Here: Xander accidentally burns Anya.Xander: He's a vengeance demon.
 You don't talk to vengeance demons.
 You kill them.

 - Indian Burial Ground: Specifically, a Spanish mission in which many Native Americans died of European diseases, buried intact under UC Sunnydale.